tudelft-cs4200/2021/project/ms1/lab3.md

 ### Submission

-You need to submit your MiniJava project with a pull request against branch `assignment3` on GitHub.
+You need to submit your MiniJava project with a merge request against branch `assignment3-submission` on GitLab.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

 The deadline for submission is October 5, 2018, 23:59.